MicrosoftDocs/architecture-center/docs/framework/hybrid/hybrid-opex.md

 ## Resources and architectures related to Operational Excellence

 The introduction of cloud computing had a significant impact on how software is developed, delivered, and run.
-With *Azure Arc enabled infrastructure* and Azure Arc components like [Azure Arc enabled Kubernetes](/azure/azure-arc/kubernetes/overview) and [Azure Arc enabled data services](/azure/azure-arc/data/overview) it becomes possible to design cloud native applications with a consistent set of principles and tooling across public cloud, private cloud, and the edge.
+With *Azure Arc enabled infrastructure* and Azure Arc components like [Azure Arc-enabled Kubernetes](/azure/azure-arc/kubernetes/overview) and [Azure Arc enabled data services](/azure/azure-arc/data/overview) it becomes possible to design cloud native applications with a consistent set of principles and tooling across public cloud, private cloud, and the edge.

 Click the following links for architecture details and diagrams that enable application design and DevOps practices consistent with [Operational excellence principles](../devops/principles.md).